Remi971/macro_eco_data_analysis_fr/README.md

 ## Description

-This project is a data pipeline designed to scrape economic data from various INSEE websites, process the data, and load it into a PostgreSQL database.
+This project is a data pipeline designed to scrape economic data from the INSEE website, process the data, and load it into a PostgreSQL database.
 The pipeline is orchestrated using Apache Airflow and containerized with Docker for easy deployment and sharing.

 ## Features